code-store-platform/deploy-action/README.md

 ### `promote`

 This is an option that would allow you to skip promoting a version.
 If `deploy` is false, and this is true, the workflow will fail.
 Default `true`.

+### `terminate-retry-count`

+The number of times to retry terminating the oldest build if the initial attempt fails.
+This helps prevent workflow failures when individual builds cannot be terminated.
+Default `3`.

+### `terminate-retry-delay`

+The number of seconds to wait between termination retries.
+Used in conjunction with `terminate-retry-count`.
+Default `10`.

 ## Example